GitHubDragonFly/WebProject/README.md

 # Usage
 All it takes is to:
-- Download and install python, django and pylogix to your Windows based computer.
+- Download and install python, django and pylogix to your computer.
 - Download and extract the zip file of this project.
-- Use this download location or copy the pylogix.bat file to the folder of your choice.
+- Use that download location or copy the pylogix.bat / pylogix.sh file to the folder of your choice.
-- Open command prompt, navigate to the folder where you have the pylogix.bat file and run it by simply typing pylogix.bat
+- Open command prompt / terminal, navigate to the folder where you have the script file and run it by simply typing pylogix.bat or ./pylogix.sh
 - Create admin/superuser account when prompted, so you can add tags.
-- Make sure to read everything that's in this description, in the batch file itself and in the screen output when running the batch file.
+- Make sure to read everything that's in this description, in the script file itself and in the screen output when running the script file.

 # Licensing
 This is licensed under BSD License.